What You’ll Learn in This Blog

 Function Declaration and Definition:

-- float calculateArea(float length, float breadth) defines a function that takes two arguments, length and breadth, both of type float.
-It returns the calculated area by multiplying the length and breadth together.
+- The function float calculateArea(float length, float breadth) takes two parameters, which are length and breadth, both of type float, and will return the area obtained from the multiplication of length times breadth.

 Main Function: